 Before the introduction of the DefinitionsAPI, definitions were grouped into repositories, and there could be many repostories in a particular code location.
 Refer to the Repositories documentation for info on this previous API and mental model.

-A code location is a collection of Dagster definitions loadable and accessible by Dagster's tools, such as the CLI, Dagit, and Dagster Cloud.
+A code location is a collection of Dagster definitions loadable and accessible by Dagster's tools, such as the CLI, UI, and Dagster Cloud.
 A code location comprises:

 Definitions within a code location have a common namespace and must have unique names.
 This allows them to be grouped and organized by code location in tools.

 A single deployment can have one or multiple code locations.